Ten Top Tips for a better LinkedIn Profile

-I'll give your profile only lazy, partial attention - a text message may distract me, or twitter might pop up with something, my phone rings, my microwave will ping... it's easy to get distracted.
+I'll give your profile only lazy, partial attention — a text message may distract me, or my phone rings, my microwave will ping... it's easy to get distracted.

-So why not tell me a little story - literally?
+So why not hold my attention by telling me a little story - literally?

 You can now record a 10-second audio message on your profile.

-As of July 1st, 2020, you now have the option to add a ten-second audio introduction to your profile, mainly designed to help people pronounce your name correctly.
+You have the option to add a ten-second audio introduction to your profile, originally designed to help people pronounce your name correctly.